Florida's Wildflowers

 Family - Crassulaceae

-Chandelier plant is a herbaceous perennial plant native to Madagascar notable for its ability to reproduce vegetatively by growing small plantlets on the leaf margins that drop off and quickly take root.
+Chandelier plant is a herbaceous perennial plant native to Madagascar notable for its ability to reproduce vegetatively by growing small plant-lets on the leaf margins that drop off and quickly take root.

 Plant stems are erect, rounded,up to about 3 feet tall.
-Leaves are cylindical, grooved and waxy, arranged opposite or whorled in threes on the stem, grey green to reddish green in color with darker brownish spots, oblong, 1-6 inches long with entire margins and small cone shaped teeth at the apex.
+Leaves are cylindrical, grooved and waxy, arranged opposite or whorled in threes on the stem, grey green to reddish green in color with darker brownish spots, oblong, 1-6 inches long with entire margins and small cone shaped teeth at the apex.

-Red flowers are tubular in form with yellow streaks 1-3 inches long are produced on umbels in winter, the numerous flowers hang down in a fashion resembling a chandlier.
+Red flowers are tubular in form with yellow streaks 1-3 inches long are produced on umbels in winter, the numerous flowers hang down in a fashion resembling a chandelier.
 Plant is toxic to animals.

 Brazilian Vervain - Verbena brasiliensis